Traveller (role-playing game): Reception

 In a 1996 reader poll by Arcane magazine to determine the 50 most popular roleplaying games of all time, Traveller (as either Traveller, MegaTraveller, or Traveller: The New Era) was ranked 3rd.
 The magazine's editor Paul Pettengale commented: "Although originally intended as a generic science fiction system, Traveller quickly became linked with the Imperium campaign background developed by GDW...
 This background offers a great degree of freedom for individual referees to run campaigns of their own devising, while providing enough basic groundwork to build from, and has proved to be immensely successful.
 Everything from political intrigue to action-packed mercenary actions, trading or scientific exploration is possible, and a lot more besides....
 Traveller [is] one of the true classics of the roleplaying hobby".

+Scott Taylor for Black Gate in 2013 rated Traveller as #2 in the top ten role-playing games of all time, saying "Packaged in a plain black jacket with some simple bars of color, there is nothing inherently fancy about Traveller, and yet it has remained a viable source of entertainment to gamers through ten editions and six gaming companies that have controlled its license."

+In a review of the Mongoose version of Traveller in Black Gate, M Harold Page compared it to what came before and said "The new Mongoose Traveller Core Rule Book is a worthy successor to this tradition."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Traveller is the first RPG that feels like a distinct game, free of D&D's direct influence on its design ...
+The original Traveller still stands as one of the most significant traditional sci-fi RPGs, thanks in part, to its proximity to the dawn of the hobby, but also to both its scope and the crisp simplicity of its systems.
+Any game since that involves complex technology ... builds on a foundation established by Traveller."